djzeratul/docker-suitarr/README.md

 ## What is Suitarr?

 Suitarr is one docker image that can run Radarr, Sonarr, Jackett and NZBHydra.
-By using the flag `-e APP=......`, the supported application will be downloaded and installed when starting the container.
+By using the environment variable `-e APP=......`, the supported application will be downloaded and installed when starting the container.
 This requires a lot less building of the images and all you need to do if you want to update the application is restart the container.

 ## Starting the container